NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Getting_Started.md

 ### Submission Project Examples

-Step-by-step instructions on GDC data submission and their relationship to the GDC Data Model are detailed in the [Submission Examples](Examples.md) guide.
+Step-by-step instructions on GDC data submission and their relationship to the GDC Data Model are detailed in the [Data Upload Users Guide](Data_Upload_UG.md) guide.

 ## Release Notes